vsilvey/gpt-code-review/README.md

-# Automated Code Review with OpenAI and GitHub Actions
+# Automated Code Review Assistance with OpenAI and GitHub Actions

-This project automates code reviews for pull requests using OpenAI's GPT models.
-It integrates seamlessly with GitHub Actions to provide detailed, AI-powered feedback on code changes directly in the pull request.
+This project automates code reviews using the GPT language model.
+It integrates with Github Actions so that when a PR is requested, if the assigned reviewer is "arovygptassistant", each code change made will be sent to GPT for review.
+GPT review comments will be posted as normal comments within the PR.
+Assignment of "arovygptassistant" is optional and this reviewer does not have the capability to approve or reject PRs.

 ---